 In addition to the regular course offerings, there will always be a Catholic Core course offered in the summer and there will always be another Catholic Core course offered virtually during the regular school year.

-THEO 501: Foundations of Theology (Dr. Nicholas Olkovich)
+THEO 501: Foundations of Theology (Dr. Nick Olkovich)

 January - March